datacamp-content-public/courses-understanding-error-and-uncertainty/slides/chapter_1_83a1ced488978ee6fb5396bd1f5ebc04.md

 ```

 `@script`
 This lesson defined confidence intervals and showed you how to calculate them and use upper and lower bounds to determine significant differences.
-Now let's test your skills.
+Now let's test your skills!